flix/book/src/structs.md

 in the `age` field.

-We must distinguish between the _struct field access operator_ `->` and the function arrow ` -> `.
+We must distinguish between the _struct field access operator_ `->` and the function arrow <code>&nbsp; ->  &nbsp;</code>.
 The former has no space around it, whereas the latter should have space on both sides.
 In summary:

 - `s->f`: a struct field access of field `f` on struct `s`.
 - `x -> x`: a function from formal parameter `x` to the variable expression `x`.